xtrul/motioncam-player/README.md

 - If initialization of Vulkan hardware frames fails it falls back to the CPU path automatically.
 - When GPU processing is active additional `[GPU]` log lines confirm the compute pipeline ran.

+## Quad Bayer Demosaicing

+The converter now performs edge-aware demosaicing based on the MATLAB functions in `quad-bayer-demosaic-method`.
+This method is always used for CPU and GPU paths so output remains consistent across preview and exports.

 ## DNxHR Export

 - The context menu also provides **Export to DNxHR** and **Convert to DNxHR (GPU)** which operate similarly to the ProRes paths.